 In fact, according to the Journal of Nutrición Hospitalaria, eating foods high in saturated fat and sugar can negatively impact your concentration.

-Foods that contain low amino acids may also affect serotonin and other neurotransmitters, which are important for memory, learning, and reasoning.
+Foods that contain low amino acids may also affect dopamine and other neurotransmitters, which are important for memory, learning, and reasoning.

 To promote concentration, opt for foods that are rich in minerals, vitamins, and healthy fats.

-These include vitamins B1, B6, and B12, vitamins A-D, folic acid, choline, zinc, selenium, and omega-3 fatty acids, to name a few.
+These include vitamins B1, B6, and B12, vitamins A-D, folate, choline, zinc, selenium, and omega-3 fatty acids, to name a few.

 Foods with a low glycemic index, such as bananas, sweet corn, raisins, raw pineapple, oats, and cherries, can also help increase attention and memory.